 Database logs play a crucial role in monitoring, providing essential information about running queries and their execution times.
 Different types of database logs capture information that isn’t typically trackable with standard performance metrics.

 As businesses continue to accumulate vast amounts of data, data management techniques must evolve to keep pace.
-Built-in data management systems can increase server loads and lead to unnecessary data bloat, impacting accessibility for administrators.
+Built-in data management systems can increase server load and lead to unnecessary data bloat, reducing administrator access.

 According to recent market data, the global database monitoring software market is on a significant growth trajectory.
 In 2022, it was valued at USD 1.79 billion, and projections indicate it will reach USD 5.61 billion by 2030, with a compound annual growth rate (CAGR) of 15.5%.